kardwen/passepartui/README.md

 ## Introduction

 I started this project as a way to practice programming in Rust while reading the [Rust Book](https://doc.rust-lang.org/stable/book/title-page.html).
-Therefore this project is still in an early alpha version, however user interaction is mostly finished.
+Therefore this project is still in an alpha version, however user interaction is mostly finished.

 `passepartui` relies for all decryption operations on [pass](https://www.passwordstore.org/), one-time passwords (OTP) are handled by [`pass-otp`](https://github.com/tadfisher/pass-otp).
-Functionality for changing the password store is currently not implemented.
+Currently no functionality for manipulating the password store, e.g. adding or deleting a password, is implemented.
+For those operations use  `pass` directly from your terminal (refer to `man pass`).
 More on the current state of development can be found below.

 The name `passepartui` is a combination of "passepartout", French for "master key", and "TUI".